From Tree to Fruit to Jar

 Taste and smell are by far the senses that bring those memories to the forefront.
 As a jar of Erickson Ranch Jam is opened, the aroma entices your taste buds.
 It reminds me of those hot summer days when I wondered why in the world I was spending my day “putting up” those darn pears, years ago.

 We’ve learned that, as with wine, olive oil, or biscotti, tasting makes all the difference in whether folks will like our jam.
 Many varieties of jam are made, and it can be a bit overwhelming as one stares at all the choices on the jam shelf at the grocery stores.
-We understand that is not our competition, but in order for us to allow visitors to experience our fruit in a jar, we have jam tastings at the ranch every weekend (when we are open) and travel to a variety of events within Suisun Valley and beyond.
-This enables us to actually talk with people and tell our story while they taste.
+Due to the COVID concern, we have not been able to attend most jam tasting events.
+The events were an opportunity and an amazing way for us to connect to our customers, both returning and those that were new.
+Our hope is to return to all our events.
+Visit our online store to order our jams

 We love to hear the comments as people taste our jams, and it brings us great satisfaction when they say such things as, “That tastes just like my grandma used to make,” and “That tastes exactly like a ripe pear or peach,” or “Once I opened the jar, I ate the entire thing.”